kubestash/docs/docs/guides/backends/gcs/index.md

 ### Create BackupStorage

-Now, you have to create a `BackupStorage` crd.
-You have to provide the storage secret that we have created earlier in `spec.storage.gcs.SecretName` field.
+Now, you have to create a `BackupStorage` cr.
+You have to specify the name of the storage secret that we have created earlier in the `spec.storage.gcs.SecretName` field.

 Following parameters are available for `gcs` backend.